szalouk/cs131_notes_dev/_chapters/images/resizing.md

 <div class="fig figcenter fighighlight">
   <img src="{{ site.baseurl }}/assets/images/seam-expansion.png">
-  <div class="figcaption">The task in Image Classification is to predict a single label (or a distribution over labels as shown here to indicate our confidence) for a given image.
-Images are 3-dimensional arrays of integers from 0 to 255, of size Width x Height x 3.
-The 3 represents the three color channels Red, Green, Blue.</div>
+  <div class="figcaption">Computing the $k$ seams with the lowest energy at once and duplicating them yields much more pleasing results.
+Note that with this method, an image cannot be expanded by more than a factor of $2$, since each seam is only duplicated once.</div>
 </div>

 This method produces a far higher quality expanded image compared to the naive approach.
-Furthermore, compared to scaling, our content-aware resizing produces much more please results.
+Furthermore, compared to scaling, our content-aware resizing produces much more pleasing results.

 <div class="fig figcenter fighighlight">
   <img src="{{ site.baseurl }}/assets/images/seam-scaling.png">
-  <div class="figcaption">The task in Image Classification is to predict a single label (or a distribution over labels as shown here to indicate our confidence) for a given image.
-Images are 3-dimensional arrays of integers from 0 to 255, of size Width x Height x 3.
-The 3 represents the three color channels Red, Green, Blue.</div>
+  <div class="figcaption">The content-aware resizing preserves the important areas of the image while replicating unimportant, low-energy areas.
+By contrast, simple scaling distorts the entire image.</div>
 </div>

 #### Combined Insert and Remove